So you're buying a new computer for Architecture School

 If I’m ranking where your money goes: GPU and storage first, RAM second, CPU last.
 The CPU on almost any modern machine is already fine.
 The GPU and storage are where cheaping out will hurt you for three or four years.

 Budget-wise, aim for around $2,000.
 I know that’s a lot.
 But a $2,000 machine bought well will get you through a five-year degree and into early practice without needing to be replaced, and that maths works out much better than buying a $1,200 laptop that starts choking in second year.
+Again, this is doubling down on an ethos of buy nice or buy twice — or if you spend too little now you might end up needing to replace your machine more often.
+This is related to wait as long as possible and spend as much as you can afford.

 If that number’s out of reach, the second-hand market is genuinely good right now.
 A three-year-old machine that was high-spec when it was new will outperform a brand-new budget machine, and you’ll pay half.